vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 # Block Proof Cache

-vLayer allows one to provably execute Solidity code offchain and use proof of that execution on-chain.
-To do that - one needs a verified source of storage data which is provided by storage proofs.
-Storage proofs allow us to prove that a piece of storage is a part of a block with a specific hash - the storage proof is 'connected' to a certain block hash.
-However, they don't guarantee that this hash actually exists on the chain.
-This needs to be verified later on-chain.
+vlayer executes Solidity code offchain and proves correctness of that execution on-chain.
+For that purpose, it fetches (state and) storage data and verifies it with storage proofs.
+Storage proofs prove that a piece of storage is a part of a block with a specific hash.
+Hence, the storage proof is 'connected' to a certain block hash.
+However, they don't guarantee that block with specific hash actually exists on the chain.
+This needs to be verified later with on-chain smart contract.

-We also provide time-travel functionality.
-As a result of that - our state and storage proofs do not 'connect' to a single block hash, but to multiple block hashes.
+vlayer provides time-travel functionality.
+Hence, state and storage proofs do not 'connect' to a single block hash, but to multiple block hashes.
 To make sure that these hashes exist on the chain two things need to be done:

-- First, it needs to be proved that all the hashes belong to the same chain.
-Sounds like we should end here?
-Not at all!
-The blocks might belong to an imaginary chain and not a real one!
-That's why:
+1. First, it needs to be proved that all the hashes belong to the same chain.
+However, the blocks might belong to an imaginary chain and not a real one.
+That's why a second step is needed.
-- Second, the latest hash needs to be verified on-chain.
+2. Second, the latest hash needs to be verified on-chain.

-This service allows to prove **the first statement** by maintaining a data structure called Block Proof Cache that stores block hashes, along with a ZK proof that all the hashes it contains belong to the same chain.
+**Block Proof Cache** service allows to prove **the first point** by maintaining a data structure,  that stores block hashes, along with a ZK proof that all the hashes it contains belong to the same chain.
 Below we provide more details.

 ## Before diving in to Block Proof Cache